 - Is there an EU- or UK-based seller who can answer questions and ship to you?

-One option that meets each of these points is Desert Harvest Super-Strength Aloe Vera: a freeze-dried, anthraquinone-free, inner-leaf aloe vera food supplement, naturally a source of aloe polysaccharides including acemannan, and distributed in the EU by Bivio Medical B.V.
+One option that meets each of these points is Desert Harvest Super-Strength Aloe Vera: a freeze-dried, anthraquinone-free, purified aloe vera food supplement, concentrated 200:1, naturally a source of aloe polysaccharides including acemannan, and distributed in the EU by Bivio Medical B.V.
 (Desert Harvest Europe).
 Many people with a sensitive bladder choose it as part of a simple, daily, bladder-friendly routine.

 Good to know